Adarsh-N123/Image-Compression/README.md

 ## Evaluation
  - initial size of the original image is 625 kb
  - final size after compression is 196 kb

+## Possible Future Updates
+ - PDF compression
+ - Image segmentation
+ - Using images segmentation and ocr to read data from PDF